ec363/parsleyapp/inst/md/guide.md

 <img src="www/37_step7_1_parsedata.png" style="width:700px; border: 1px solid gray;">
 <br><br>

 In our fluorescein example, we can see that it correctly joined the metadata to the data.
-As noted in step 6, for the purposes of this Guide we have only worked with the data from row A here, even though we provided it with the metadata for both rows A and B. You can see it joined the data with the correct rows.

 A 'Download parsed data' button should appear.
 Download the CSV file.